wb14123/blog/jekyll/_posts/2012-12-16-Create-A-Virtual-Machine-Network.markdown

 + My host: Archlinux, 64 bits, Core i3, 2G RAM, 2G swap.
 + Guest 1: Ubuntu 8.10 desktop, 64 bits, 1 core, 512M RAM.
 + Guest 2: Ubuntu 12.10 server, 64 bits, 1 core, 512M RAM.
-+ Guest 3: Windows XP, x86, 1core, 512M RAM.
++ Guest 3: Windows XP, x86, 1 core, 512M RAM.

 There are two points I'd like to say:

 + Qemu with [kvm](http://www.linux-kvm.org/) is quite effective.
-I could start three guests(or more) at the same time and it works very well.
+I could start three guests (or more) at the same time and it works very well.
 + Virt-manager is very easy to use.
 Before it , I waste almost a whole day to use qemu's command line to put the three guests into a same VLAN.

 I'm quite happy with these now.
 I could